-'''

-41 conn = array([1, 2, 3]) # The definition of the element, listing its nodes
+43 conn = array([1, 2, 3]) # The definition of the element, listing its nodes

-'''

 We can then use this list to extract the coordinates of the three nodes that are connected by element 1.
-But we need to take into account the Python zero-based indexing: arrays have rows and columns numbered from 0 to n-1 (where n is the number of rows or columns).
-Figure 3.13 illustrates the indexing of the entries of a matrix (an array), both when working with the matrix in hand calculations and when indexing the matrix in Python code.
+But we need to take into account the Python zero-based indexing: arrays rows and columns are pointed to by numbers 0 to n-1 (where n is the number of rows or columns).
+Figure 3.12 illustrates the indexing of the entries of a matrix (an array), both when working with the matrix in hand calculations and when indexing the matrix in Python code.
+To recap: Python works with offsets of the rows and columns, whereas in hand calculation we refer to the index of the row or column.